koudounasalkis/barotti-GeoLingIt2023/README.md

 # barotti-GeoLingIt2023

-This repository contains the code for the paper "baρtti at GeoLingIt: Beyond Boundaries, Enhancing Geolocation Prediction and Dialect Classification on Social Media in Italy" accepted at the [GeoLingIt 2023 Shared Task](https://sites.google.com/view/geolingit).
+This repository contains the code for the paper "Beyond Boundaries, Enhancing Geolocation Prediction and Dialect Classification on Social Media in Italy", accepted at the [GeoLingIt 2023 Shared Task](https://sites.google.com/view/geolingit).

 ## Table of Contents